kento-ix/fullstack-app-ver3/README.md

 ### The purpsse of this project

-The project demonstrates how to operate a system using React, Go, and PostgreSQL within Docker containers.
+The project demonstrates how to operate a system using React, Python, and PostgreSQL within Docker containers.

 ## 2.Tech stack